The fact that I’m posting a candy recipe might seem odd given that this is a real food blog…

 - Line a 12-cup muffin tin with 12 silicone liners.
 Set aside.

-- Combine chocolate chips and coconut oil in a microwave-safe bowl and cook on high in 15 second intervals, stirring well in between each session.
+- Combine 1/2 a cup of chocolate chips and 2 Tbsp of coconut oil in a microwave-safe bowl and cook on high in 15 second intervals, stirring well in between each session.
 Stop cooking when the mixture is very smooth.
 Be careful not to overcook, as the chocolate will become thick and goopy.

 - Measure 1 tsp of the melted chocolate into each silicone cup.
 Using the back of the measuring spoon, gently push the chocolate up the sides of the silicone cup about 1/4 inch.